Raven-Labs/website/content/secure-phones.md

 | <button onclick="window.location.href='https://buy.stripe.com/aEU5lLaZyaFz8yQ3cf';">Purchase</button>| <button onclick="window.location.href='https://buy.stripe.com/28ocOd3x62937uM9AC';">Purchase</button>|

 Prices exclude the flat shipping cost of £15.
 For shipping outside of the UK please [contact us](/contact)

+## Why we chose the Google Pixel
+Ironically, according to our research the Google Pixel line of phones are the most secure and best phones to de-google.
+This is because of the dedicated security chips developed by Google, and Google's decision to let you remove the built in Google software and replace it with custom google-free software if you so choose.

+You may have heard of other privacy-orientated mobile operating systems which can run on non-pixel phones, such as LineageOS and CalyxOS, however these have some serious security shortcomings.
+In LineageOS's case this the weakening of built in protections to allow for wider phone compatibility, and in CalyxOS's case their inclusion of a half-baked unsecure reimplementation of Google's software weakens the overall security of the phone.

+The Linux distros for phones in their current state are quite unstable and more difficult to use.
+On top of this, Linux phones have much lower hardware security, as well as weaker security restrictions for apps compared to what Android-based operating systems have.

 ## Provide your own phone
 Got a Google Pixel 4a or 6 which you would like de-googling?
 Contact us for more information.